Oklahoma Route 66 Hall of Fame

 Jack Cutberth Known as “Mr. 66”, Jack was the long-time head of the US Highway 66 Association in Oklahoma.
 He became involved in 1947 and fought to keep the highway relevant as interstates began to take over the landscape.

-Jack Cuthbert
+Jack Cutberth

 Known as “Mr. 66”, Jack was the long-time head of the US Highway 66 Association in Oklahoma.
 He became involved in 1947 and fought to keep the highway relevant as interstates began to take over the landscape.